KatieOlson11/hello-world/README.md

 # hello-world
 This is a very good place to start.
-My name is Katie Olson and I love all things locla gov.
+My name is Katie Olson, and I love all things local gov.